gawhite92/top_nodemessageboard/README.md

 # top_nodemessageboard

-Message board assignment for 'The Odin Project' using node.js
+Message board assignment for 'The Odin Project' using node.js + EJS templating.